Burak-Yigit/School-Management/README.md

 *You can add new employees

+*You can add new teachers

+*You can add a new classroom

+*You can add teachers to a particular classroom (like a schedule for class hours)

+*You can add students to the classroom.

+*Update feature for parents added.

 #Features to be added

-Adding a teacher (after adding an employee by selecting the department)

-Adding a classroom

-Adding teachers to a particular classroom (like a schedule for class hours)

-Adding students to the classroom.
+*Update feature for all sections will be added.